 Charitable Lead Trust (CLT)

-With a Charitable Lead Trust, you transfer assets to and irrevocable trust established for a charity.
+With a Charitable Lead Trust, you transfer assets to an irrevocable trust established for a charity.
 The trust pays the charity the income for a period of years.
-Upon the expiration of the period of years, the remainder of the assets passes to your family.
+Afterward, the remainder of the assets passes to your family.

-The tax benefits may include an income tax deduction for the income to the charity avoidance of capital gains taxes on assets transferred to the trust, and your family will receive the remaining assets in the trust without having to pay estate taxes.
+The tax benefits may include an income tax deduction for the income given to the charity, avoidance of capital gains taxes on assets transferred to the trust, and your family may receive the remaining assets in the trust without paying estate taxes.

 Pooled Income Fund (PIF)

-A Pooled Income Fund allows you to “pool” together assets to create one large gift for charity.
+A Pooled Income Fund allows you to “pool” assets together to create one large gift for charity.
 The charity reinvests the assets as a pool.
-The income is paid to you based upon your share of the pool.
+The income is paid to you based on your share of the pool.
 Upon your death, the remaining share of the pool passes to the charity.

 The tax benefits may include income and estate tax deductions.